 Electrochaea raises 36 million euros

-According to reports from the Handelsblatt's Munich-based startup Electrochaea has raised €36 million in a Series D financing round.
-The European Innovation Council participated with 14.9 million euros.
+According to reports in the Handelsblatt the Munich-based start-up Electrochaea has raised 36 million euros in a Series D financing round.
+The European Innovation Council has invested 14.9 million euros.
 Further capital came from existing investors such as Baker Hughes and btov.

 Electrochaea was founded in 2014 and is based in Munich.
 Other locations are in Denmark and California.
 Initial investors included Munich Venture Partners, btov, Sirius Venture Partners, KfW Bank, Focus First Holdings, Energie 360° and Caliza Holding.